Md Osman Gani

 Baltimore, MD 21250

-I am an Assistant Professor of Information Systems at the University of Maryland, Baltimore County (UMBC).
-I lead the Causal AI Lab at UMBC.
-I am also a faculty affiliate for research in the Regenstreif Center for Healthcare Engineering at Purdue University.
+I am an Assistant Professor of Information Systems at the University of Maryland, Baltimore County (UMBC), where I direct the Causal AI Lab.
+I am also a faculty affiliate in the Computer Science and Electrical Enginnering at UMBC and a member of the NSF HDR Institute for Harnessing Data and Model Revolution in the Polar Regions (iHARP).

 Please feel free to contact me if you have any questions.

-I am currently looking for motivated Ph.D. students to join our lab, Causal Artificial Intelligence Lab (CAIL).
-If you are interested please reach out to me at mogani [at] umbc [dot] edu.
+I am currently looking for motivated Ph.D. students to join our lab, Causal AI Lab.
+If you are interested please reach out at mogani [at] umbc [dot] edu.
+Before reaching out please read our recent works.

 What a long strange trip its been ….